 It is a valued culinary mushroom and a well-known medicinal mushroom with many well-documented health benefits (you can read more about them here).

 Because of the growing interest about this species, commercial strains are available for cultivation.
-Please note that all of them are from a foreign origin.
+Please note that most of them are from a foreign origin.
 Without taking sides, the potential environmental risks of foreign strains are still subject of heated scientific discussion.